-The names of each player are recorded on the chalk board along with their number.
+The names of each player are recorded on the chalkboard or Marking Board along with their number.
 Each player is then given between 3 & 5 lives.
-The objective of this game is for each thrower to first hit their own number’s double three times to gain status of KILLER.
-Once they have achieved this they then can throw for their opponent’s number doubles in any order they wish.
-Every time a KILLER status player hits an opponents double the oppenent loses a life.
+The objective of this game is for each thrower to first hit their own number's double three times to gain the status of KILLER.
+Once they have achieved this, they can throw for their opponent's number doubles in any order they wish.
+Every time a KILLER status player hits an opponent's double, their opponent loses a life.

 KILLERS can also commit SUICIDE.
 If they accidentally hit their own double once they have gained the status of KILLER, they will also lose a life.
 Once all your lives have gone, you are out - the winner being the only player left alive!

 Blind Killer is slightly different.
-Firstly you draw your number but in this case it is not shown to anyone!
-The numbers 1 – 20 recorded on the chalk board.
-Then each player then takes it in turn to throw for any double and if one is hit it is recorded next to the chalked number.
-Once a double as been hit three times the person with that number is eliminated.
+Firstly you draw your number, but it is not shown to anyone in this case!
+The numbers 1 – 20 are recorded on the chalkboard/Marking Board.
+Then each player then takes it, in turn, to throw for any double, and if one is hit, it is recorded next to the chalked number.
+Once a double has been hit three times, the person with that number is eliminated.

 The winner of this game is the player that remains alive.

-The player selected to throw first must throw as many points as possible, this score is then written alongside their name.
+The player selected to throw first must throw as many points as possible.
+Their score is then written alongside their name.

-The player next in line then must throw a higher score than the player throwing before him / her, if he / she fails to throw a higher score a ring is put around their score.
+The player next in line must throw a higher score than the one thrown before them.
+If they fail to throw a higher score, a ring is put around their score.
 They drop out of the game once they have 3 rings next to their name.

-Yes as the game suggests this is a Loopy game in more ways than one!
+As the Game suggests, this is a Loopy game in more ways than one!

 This a game best played by several people.
 The object of this game is to follow the leader, but you don’t just use the traditional scoring area of the dartboard.
 You also use the wire numbering system of the board as well!